What causes bladder disorders?

 While The Clark Center for Urogynecology treats many different bowel disorders, some of the most common includes:

 Fecal Incontinence - Around 1 in 12 people suffer from this on occasion.
 It occurs when a person passes stool or mucus from the rectum without control.
 Chronic Constipation - Long term constipation can be a problem that leads to more severe conditions.
 Treating this issue before it worsens is vital.
 Rectocele - A prolapsed rectum means the rectum bulges into the vagina.
 It may occur as the result of an injury, chronic constipation, increased pressure from obesity or long-term heavy lifting.
 What are the treatment options for bowel disorders?
-InterStim® - surgically placed sacral neuromodulation device that can assist with bowel control Sphincter repair- Surgical procedure Specially formulated supplements developed by Dr. Clark for his patients What causes bladder disorders?
+InterStim® - surgically placed sacral neuromodulation device that can assist with bowel control Sphincter repair- Surgical procedure Specially formulated supplements developed by Dr. Clark for his patients

 to hear a success story from a patient whose urinary incontinence was cured.
 Click here